Supreme Court hands Trump administration win on deportation powers

 TRUMP'S STEEL TARIFFS STAND AFTER SUPREME COURT DECLINES CHALLENGE

 “In this case, however, respondent did not ask to be released.
-Instead, he sought entirely different relief: vacatur of his “removal order” and “an order directing [the Department] to provide him with a new . . . opportunity to apply for asylum and other relief from removal,” Justice Samuel Alito wrote in the court’s opinion, ruling “that relief falls outside the scope of the common-law habeas writ.”
+Instead, he sought entirely different relief: vacatur of his 'removal order' and 'an order directing [the Department] to provide him with a new . . . opportunity to apply for asylum and other relief from removal,'” Justice Samuel Alito wrote in the court’s opinion, ruling “that relief falls outside the scope of the common-law habeas writ.”

-Vijayakumar Thuraissigiam, a Sri Lankan national, had crossed the southern U.S. border without documentation in January 2017, was apprehended within 25 yards of the border, and detained for removal.
+Vijayakumar Thuraissigiam, a Sri Lankan national, had crossed the southern U.S. border without documentation in January 2017, was apprehended within 25 yards of the border, and detained for expedited removal.
 According to court documents, he said he was afraid of returning to Sri Lanka because he had once been abducted and beaten by a group of men, but did not know who they were or why they attacked him.
 At the time, he said that he did not fear persecution due to his political beliefs, race, or any other protected characteristics.

+As a result, an asylum officer determined that he did not have the requisite “credible” fear of persecution.
+A supervisor agreed and signed off on a removal order, which was then affirmed by an immigration judge who had heard additional testimony.
+This led to Thuraissigiam filing a habeas corpus petition for unlawful detention, which a federal District Court denied.
+The Ninth Circuit Court of Appeals overturned the decision, ruling that the law was unconstitutional, but the Supreme Court reversed this with Thursday’s ruling.

+The Trump administration is seeking to expand authority so that people detained anywhere in the U.S. and up to two years after they got here could be quickly deported.
+On Tuesday, a federal appeals court threw out a trial judge's ruling that had blocked the expanded policy.
+Other legal issues remain to be resolved in the case.

 TRUMP SAYS ADMINISTRATION SUBMITTING NEW FILES ON DACA, IN BID TO RESTART PROCESS